-Baltimore district has struggles but also affluence
+Baltimore-area district pushes back against Trump comments

 “I don’t know what city he is describing,” he said of Trump’s attacks.
 “Like every other city, we have rats and crime.
 We have good neighborhoods and bad.
 But as a city, and a community, we endeavor to make things better.”

-Associated Press writers Matthew Daly in Washington and Michael Kunzelman in College Park, Maryland, contributed reporting.
+Associated Press writers Matthew Daly in Washington and Michael Kunzelman in College Park, Maryland, contributed to this report.